IllumiDesk/illumidesk-containers/README.md

 ## Docker-Compose

-This setup has two versions of Docker Compose:
+This setup has one version of Docker Compose:

-- Dev (`docker-compose-dev.yaml`)
-  - Mounts `nginx` and `jupyterhub` configuration files from the local file system
-  - Builds the docker images from Dockerfiles located in sub-directories.

 - Default (`docker-compose.yaml`)
-  - Pulls images located in DockerHub registry
+  - Builds images located in this repo

 Use the dev version to quickly test different configuration options.
 Use the default version to launch services with a sensible set of defaults.